 To sow the seeds, fill a flat with moist seed-starting medium.
-(Johnson shares the recipe for her organic seed-starting mix here.)
-Level the medium and use a ruler or piece of lath to press shallow rows about 1/4 inch deep and 2 inches apart.
+Johnson shares this recipe for how to Blend Your Own Seed-Starting Mix.
+Level the medium and use a ruler or piece of lath to press shallow rows about ¼ inch deep and 2 inches apart.

 Once all rows are planted, gently scatter more of the seed-starting medium to cover the seeds (unless the packet specifies leaving seeds uncovered).
 Water the surface with a gentle mist and cover the flat with a plastic dome or sheet of clear plastic to maintain moisture.

-When seedlings have grown their second set of leaves, they are ready to be transplanted to individual containers.
+When seedlings have grown their second set of leaves, they are ready for transplanting to individual containers.
 Use a chopstick or letter opener to lift and loosen the soil beneath a row of seedlings.
 Gently tug the seedlings apart.
 Hold the seedlings by their leaves instead of their stems, which are more easily damaged by rough handling.
 Don’t worry if some roots are torn in the process, or if most of the potting mix falls away from the roots.

-Add some potting mix to the bottom of a container (for the tomato seedlings shown, we’re using 3-inch-square pots).
+Add some potting mix to the bottom of a container (Here we're growing tomatoes.
+For the seedlings shown, we’re using 3 inch square pots).
 Center the seedling in the pot, then add more soil to fill.

 Press lightly to firm the soil around the roots.